Boredable/boredable.org/README.md

-# Boredable.net
+# Boredable.org

-Landing page for boredable.net.
+Landing page for boredable.org.
+More information coming in early 2025.